-Whether you currently own or want to open up a new business in the industry, you need to understand your options.
-To help navigate what’s available to you, we’ve put together a list of the 8 best small business loans for car dealerships and auto repair shops.
+Whether you need financing to start a car dealership or want an automotive business loan to expand your dealership or repair shop, you need to understand your options.
+To help navigate what’s available to you, we’ve put together a list of the 8 best small business loans for car dealers and auto-repair shops.

-Small businesses in the automotive industry face cash flow challenges, whether you sell new or used cars, parts, service or operate as a body shop.
+Small businesses in the auto industry face cash-flow challenges, whether you sell new or used cars, parts, services or operate a body shop.

 New and Used Car Sales

 On the sales side, the internet has changed the game.

 Years ago, it was easier to sell a car for higher profits.
 Consumers in the market for a new or used vehicle would go to their local dealer, pick out a car they liked and negotiate a deal that could end up being over manufacturer suggested retail price.
 Buyers would research average car prices through print and word-of-mouth resources.